g4m3r0/GSL-Software-Docs/guide.md

 |Function | Description
 --- | ---
-|Status| The status of the source (Scrapen, NotScraped, Down).
+|Status| The status of the source (Scraped, NotScraped, Down).
 |URL| The URL of the proxy source.
-|Proxies found| The amount of proxies found.
+|Proxies found| Displays the amount of found proxies.
 |Quality| The calculated quality.
 |Last update| The last time the source was updated.